Partition And Sale Of Co-Owned Property In Ontario

 Partition is often the last resort after negotiation, mediation, and buyout discussions fail.
 It provides a legal exit strategy when co-ownership has become unworkable.

-When Can the Court Refuse Partition?
+When Can The Court Refuse Partition?

 While co-owners have a strong presumptive right to partition, the court has discretion to refuse in some circumstances: